 The Wind Monitor measures horizontal wind speed and direction.
-It is rugged and corrosion resistant, yet accurate and lightweight.
-The housing, nose cone, propeller, and other components are injection molded U.V. stabilized plastic.
+Developed for air quality applications, it is accurate, sensitive, and corrosion resistant.
+The main housing, nose cone, propeller, and other internal parts are injection molded U.V. stabilized plastic.
 Both the propeller and vertical shafts use stainless steel precision grade ball bearings.
+Bearings have shields to help exclude contamination and moisture.